nicosuave/bsky-monitor/README.md

 # bsky-monitor

-A web page with realtime stats of the Bluesky Firehose via the [jetstream](https://github.com/bluesky-social/jetstream).
+A buggy web page with realtime stats of the Bluesky Firehose via the [jetstream](https://github.com/bluesky-social/jetstream).

+You can see a demo [here](https://duckmother.nicoritschel.com/bsky).

 ![Application Screenshot](screenshot.png)